35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 It then duly appeared in the OR for the planning committee to consider and approve in July 2018.

+Appeared in draft strikethrough - screenshot comparing with final version.

 However after the At some point between between

 Worst case scenario - S get land overvalued with Delancey claiming it meets construction costs  - plus £1!
 Delancey's track - record - previous blog